v-pankov/cointool/README.md

 You can also put flag values to config file or use environment variables instead.

-See [Config](https://github.com/vdrpkv/cointool/tree/main#config) section for more details.
+See [Config](https://github.com/vdrpkv/cointool/tree/main#config) section for more information.

 # Usecases